KNOWLEDGE BASE Population - Ethnicity - Language In The UK

 Ethnicity in the United Kingdom

 While the UK has a mix of ethnic groups and cultures, it is overwhelmingly white.
+According to the 2021 census, the breakdown of ethnicities in the UK is as follows:

 Language in the United Kingdom